DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/postProcess.md

 Data after processing.

 ---
-When the [paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) option is enabled, the **postProcess** function handles only the data available for the selected page.
-If you need to access all data, process the data before it is passed to the store.
+When the [paginate](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#paginate) option is enabled, the **postProcess** function handles only data available for the selected page.
+If you need to access all data, process data before it is passed to the store.

 ---
 ##### jQuery